yigi/yigi.github.io/medium.md

-# If I am not, who is working in my dream job?

 Believe or not at least 1 job related to any data science field listed on LinkedIn while you are reading this.
 As a further output, xxx position has posted yesterday for the keyword 'data' only.